“Most enjoyable experience of my life (and I’ve had a terrific life).”

 The online calendar shows available course dates.
 Courses are a progressive curriculum so you can book anywhere from 1-5 days and if you don’t complete all 5 days, you may return and pickup where you left off.
 If you’re unable to settle on a date, it’s also possible to purchase a course voucher, and if you’re giving a course as a gift, there are gift certificates available as well.
 If booking a return visit to complete your 5 day course please call us to book.

 A typical day here starts at 9am with a brief classroom session (a bit longer on Day 1), followed by driving exercises until lunch.
 Lunch is provided for you on-site, then driving exercises continue until around 3:30-3:45pm.
 There are a few short (10-15 min) classroom sessions throughout the day as new exercises or skills are introduced.
 We have a two-to-one student instructor ratio, and you are welcome to either ride along or watch from the outside any time you are not actually behind the wheel.
 You are welcome to bring a friend or family member to watch or take photos.
-There is usually an optional class at the end of each day that you are welcome to attend, whether it’s a mechanical class, introduction to rally competition, or a rally navigation class.
+There is usually an optional mechanical introduction class at the end of Day 1 that you are welcome to attend.

 After signing up for a course, you’ll receive an email detailing when and where to meet, what airports and hotels are most convenient, what local restaurants are best, what gear to bring, etc. Most of this information can also be found in the “About” tab on our website as well.
 Lunch will be provided on-site when you come take your course, and no special equipment is needed (helmets, driving suits, footwear, etc).
 We do recommend not wearing bulky boots.
 Just remember to bring season-appropriate clothing and an open mind!